5 new ways your Apple Watch will help you track fitness

 Major changes are coming to WatchOS 5, Apple announced at its WWDC 2018 keynote on Monday.

-Apple Watch (£399.00 at Apple) users can expect a Walkie-Talkie mode that lets you immediately connect with friends and family with short audio snippets.
+Apple Watch ($463.00 at Amazon.com) users can expect a Walkie-Talkie mode that lets you immediately connect with friends and family with short audio snippets.
 Third-party apps will be viewable in the Siri watch face.
 And custom Siri commands called Shortcuts will be accessible from your Watch.

 Some of the biggest updates in WatchOS 5, however, are for the many people who use their Apple Watch to track their workouts and fitness.
 Here are four new ways Apple Watch will help you close your rings.